hunterwyork/gradationalism/README.md

 ### Code
 - **01-16.R or .Rmd**
   Code for execution of analysis and making figures and tables
   NB: Any appendix tables not explicitly referenced by a filename are made in 01 or 02 files.
+All main text figures/tables have their own code file.
+Some supplementary figures/tables are wrapped into analysis code files for simplicity.
 - **99.R**
   Helper functions called by files 01, 02.